Creamy Gazpacho Andaluz

 Serves 4 to 6

 3 pounds (about 6 medium) ripe tomatoes, cored

 1 small cucumber, peeled, halved, and seeded

-1 medium green bell pepper, halved, cored and seeded
+1 medium yellow bell pepper, halved, cored and seeded

 1 small red onion, peeled and halved

 1 slice Italian or French bread, torn into 1-inch pieces